hrydgard/ppsspp-site/docs/getting-started/recommended-hardware.md

 ### Controllers for Android

-- Basically any bluetooth controllers, including iPega, XBox One/X/S and Playstation 4/5 controllers
+- Basically any Bluetooth controllers, including iPega, Xbox One/X/S and PlayStation 4/5 controllers
 - Moga controllers work.

 ## Controllers for Windows